kenba/via-httplib/USE.md

 SSL/TLS Support
 ---------------

-The library uses the OpenSSL library to implement the SSL/TLS protocol.
+The library uses the OpenSSL library to implement the SSL/TLS protocol, see: [www.openssl.org](http://www.openssl.org).

 The library has been designed so that if SSL support is not needed then the OpenSSL library does not need to be present.
 The OpenSSL library is only required if the file ssl\_tcp\_adaptor.hpp is included in the application.

-If SSL support is required then the application must have OpenSSL in the include path and link with the OpenSSL libraries.
+If SSL support is required then in application it must have OpenSSL in the include path and link with the OpenSSL libraries.
 It must also define the
 macro: HTTP_SSL.
 This macro is used in http\_server.hpp and defined in ssl\_tcp\_adaptor.hpp.
 So simply including ssl\_tcp\_adaptor.hpp before